backstage/backstage/docs/frontend-system/building-plugins/migrating.md

 });
 ```

-In this example, the plugin ID already follows the [Frontend System Naming Patterns](../architecture/naming-patterns).
-If it doesn't, you may want to consider renaming that ID at this point.
-Don't worry, this won't hurt consumers in the old frontend system since the ID is mostly used for debugging purposes there.
-In the new system, it's much more important and appears in app-config files and similar.

 Note at the top of the file that it uses the updated import from `@backstage/frontend-plugin-api` that we migrated in the previous section, instead of the old `@backstage/core-plugin-api`.

 ### Plugin package changes